tableau/TabPy/CONTRIBUTING.md

   - Create a new branch for your changes.
   - When changes are ready push them on github and create merge request.

-## Windows Specific Steps
+## Cloning TabPy Repository

-1. Open a windows command prompt.
+1. Open your OS shell.
-2. In the command prompt, navigate to the folder in which you would like to save your local TabPy repository.
+2. Navigate to the folder in which you would like to save your local TabPy repository.
 3. In the command prompt, enter the following commands: